Collect an upfront payment, or receive a portion of an overdue bill's remaining sum by asking your client for a Partial Payment.

 It happens… Unforeseen circumstances can mean a client has to fold their business, leaving you in the dark on payments.
 The best way to ensure everything is accurately reflected in your reports, is to add a Bad Debt line item on the invoice, with a negative amount equal to what you’re owed.
 This will zero the invoice out and ensure you can keep accurate records.

 Alternatively, before you start your work, requesting a Partial Payment means you can at least get paid for a portion of your total amount – allowing you to avoid being left on the hook for your services.

 Need Help Getting Started?

-Payments are one of the most important pieces to running a successful business.
-That’s why a team of Support Rockstars is ready to help you out if you have any questions on Partial Payments.
+Payments are one of the most important pieces to running a successful business (especially if you are a freelance service supplier or contract worker).
+That’s why our support team is here to answer any questions you have.
 Contact them here.

 about the author